1943 Detroit race riot

-The 1943 Detroit race riot took place in the U.S. city of Detroit, Michigan from the evening of June 20 through to the early morning of June 22.
+The 1943 Detroit race riot took place in Detroit, Michigan, from the evening of June 20 through to the early morning of June 22.
 It occurred in a period of dramatic population increase and social tensions associated with the military buildup of U.S. participation in World War II, as Detroit's automotive industry was converted to the war effort.
 Existing social tensions and housing shortages were exacerbated by racist feelings about the arrival of nearly 400,000 migrants, both African-American and White Southerners, from the Southeastern United States between 1941 and 1943.
-The new migrants competed for space and jobs, as well as against European immigrants and their descendants.
-The riot escalated in the city after a false rumor spread that a mob of whites had thrown a black mother and her baby into the Detroit River.
+The migrants competed for space and jobs against the city's residents as well as against European immigrants and their descendants.
+The riot escalated after a false rumor spread that a mob of whites had thrown a black mother and her baby into the Detroit River.
 Blacks looted and destroyed white property as retaliation.
-Whites overran Woodward to Veron where they proceeded to tip over 20 cars that belonged to black families.
+Whites overran Woodward to Veron where they proceeded to violently attack black community members and tip over 20 cars that belonged to black families.

-The Detroit riots were one of five that summer; it followed ones in New York City; Los Angeles (the Zoot Suit Riot); Beaumont, Texas; and Mobile, Alabama.
+The Detroit riot was one of five that summer; it followed others in Los Angeles; Beaumont, Texas; and Mobile, Alabama, and preceded that of New York City.

 The rioting in Detroit began among youths at Belle Isle Park on June 20, 1943; the unrest spread to other areas of the city and was exacerbated by false rumors of racial attacks in both the black and white communities.
 It continued until June 22.
 It was suppressed after 6,000 federal troops were ordered into the city to restore peace.
 A total of 34 people were killed, 25 of them black and most at the hands of the white police force, while 433 were wounded (75 percent of them black), and property valued at $2 million (worth $30.4 million in 2020) was destroyed.
 Most of the riot took place in the black area of Paradise Valley, the poorest neighborhood of the city.